jsfuentes/Code-Cheatsheet/Elixir/process/agent.md

-## Agent
+# Agent

- **see process.md for overview, wrapper for genserver**

 Simple wrapper of genserver for state

 -  creates child_spec/1 function that start agent directly under a supervisor.
--  single threaded state management, updates require new object(ETS much more scalable, but agent good for smaller use cases)
+-  **single threaded state management**, updates require new object(ETS much more scalable, but agent good for smaller use cases)
+-  genserver with specific functions for get, update, cast that operate on state and combining server and client code into one function

 ```elixir
 defmodule Counter do